socalledsound/nu-scripts/week1/02-functional foundations/w1-v-07-the-DOM.md

 [SC]
 DOM graphic here
 [VO]
 Welcome back.
-In this video we're going to review what is perhaps the most basic of vanilla javascript basics: the DOM.
+In this video we're going to review  the DOM.

 [SC]
 DOM graphic here